 Pros: Photos is simple to use and works as a photo organization system and editor at the same time.
 The tools for editing photos are the same on the desktop as they are in the iOS app, so the interface is especially simple for Apple users.

 Cons: Photos is only available for Mac and iOS and has very limited tools.
-It doesn’t support layers or advanced adjustments.
+It doesn’t support layers or advanced adjustments, unlike Photoshop.

-The Microsoft Windows 10 Photos app is included with any Windows 10 operating system.
+The Microsoft Windows 10 Photos app is one of the best free photo editing software like Photoshop.
+It is included with any Windows 10 operating system.
 Just like Apple Photos, Windows 10 Photos also works as a photo organization system.
 It automatically displays all images saved in your Pictures folder and makes it easy to import images that are stored in other folders as well.
-The one-click-fix option instantly improves color, brightness, and contrast.
+The one-click-fix option instantly improves color, brightness, and contrast and changes filters.
+Batch editing is also available.

 Pros: 10 Photos is great for Windows users who don’t want to install extra programs.
 The intuitive interface is perfect for novice photographers who don’t need advanced options.